zahiruldu/global.hackathon/Teams/TolkoPobeda-Team/ABOUT.md

 # TolkoPobeda Team

-We whant make some supaprogram!
+We want make some supaprogram!

 ## About Us